 The construction industry is no exception.
 Construction professionals at every level face unique challenges when a natural disaster such as a hurricane strikes their site.
 It will take a fast response and a well-thought-out recovery action plan to rebuild their own business or to assist others in their restoration efforts.
 Our Charlotte construction lawyers will provide some tips to help construction professionals in their recovery efforts after a hurricane.
 Read part two for the rest of our tips.

 Communication is critical to moving forward.
 Keep all company leadership visible and reachable and meet with all employees to review your plans for moving forward.
 Also, contact subcontractors, suppliers, and clients to inform them of the disruptions operation as well as when you will resume normal operations.

 Assess the Damage and Contact Your Insurer

 Companies suffer disaster in a variety of ways.
 The key to insurance coverage is identifying the cause of the damage on the job site.
 Damage could be a direct result of the storm due to rain, flooding, or wind, and although the damage may result from the storm, your specific policy may not cover every component.
 This is why you must examine your damage, review your policy, and call your insurer immediately to verify your coverage and exclusions.

 Keep Accurate Records

-As Tampa construction attorneys, we advise constructions professionals to properly document any damage arising from the hurricane.
+As Charlotte construction attorneys, we advise constructions professionals to properly document any damage arising from the hurricane.
 Keeping accurate records is crucial for limiting or eliminating liabilities.
 Make note of any lost inventory or damage to your company’s buildings, vehicles, or equipment.

 Disclaimer: The information contained in this article is for general educational information only.
 This information does not constitute legal advice, is not intended to constitute legal advice, nor should it be relied upon as legal advice for your specific factual pattern or situation.